vesavlad/datatools-ui/docs/user/editor/patterns.md

 - **Zoom to pattern extents:**
 Clicking the search (🔍) button (in the top toolbar) with a pattern selected adjusts the map view to show the entire pattern you are editing.
 - **Duplicating pattern:**
 Used to create a similar, but different trip pattern.
-When duplicating of the active pattern, it's name becomes `[Pattern name] copy`.
+When duplicating of the active pattern, its name becomes `[Pattern name] copy`.
 - **Reverse pattern:**
 To reverse the sequence of stops for a pattern, click the button with opposing arrows.
 Note: this is a destructive action and should usually only be used after duplicating a pattern.
 - **Delete pattern:** Deletes the active pattern.
 Note: deleted patterns cannot be recovered.